jeffjet24/TheUltimateDogeWatch/README.md

 The watchface displays the current network statistics (Current Block, Difficulty, and Global Hashrate), along with the current DOGE/BTC price (via Cryptsy) and a DOGE > USD conversion (displayed as $X.XXX / 1000 DOGE).
 These details update each minute.

 Download link TBA.

-The API address referenced in the Javascript is my own VPS with the current information served from a MySQL database.
-Should any of the 3rd price API's go down, the information will continue to be updated with the last known information.
-Any donations to assist with the API hosting costs is greatly appreciated (DUNqYPputM8ZLHTHM6RCpNcVs326wWWTkM)

-Any questions or comments welcomed.

 How to install: